BEST Restorative Alternative Response

 Men As Peacemakers (MAP) is committed to supporting campus partners to provide workplace and educational environments that are free from discrimination, harassment, and sexual violence, and which uphold the inherent dignity of all members of each campus community.

-The BEST Restorative Alternative Program was created in response to a request by survivors and community-based advocates for an alternative educational program aimed at helping respondents (both students and faculty): Identify the attitudes, beliefs, and behaviors that led them to cause harm; Take responsibility for the harm they caused; Modify their choices and actions so they do not cause this harm again.
+The BEST Restorative Alternative Program was created in response to a request by survivors and community-based advocates for an alternative educational program aimed at helping respondents (both students and faculty): identify the attitudes, beliefs, and behaviors that led them to cause harm; take responsibility for the harm they caused; modify their choices and actions so they do not cause this harm again.

 This resource integrates restorative practices with primary prevention strategies, and guides participants through five (5) one-on-one sessions that can take place in-person or virtually, and which are adaptable to the specific circumstances and needs of each participant.